-Who’s Liable for Construction Site Accidents on Florida’s Roads and Highways?
+Who’s Liable for Construction Site Accidents on Florida’s Roads?

 Every driver in Orange and Polk County is used to seeing the orange cones and barrels warning of an upcoming construction zone on the highway or road.

 Currently, there is a lot of highway construction in Polk and Orlando, including the I-4 Ultimate project that will transform Orange County by connecting communities.
 But can the construction company be held liable for auto accidents when it closes lanes, makes detours and changes traffic patterns?